decentology/fast-floward-1/week1/day4/readMe.md

 # Flow Testnet

 Day 3 was all about the emulator and interacting with a local instance of the Flow network.
 Today we want to go public!
 We'll do that by deploying our `LocalArtist` contract to the Flow testnet.
 The process is exactly the same as the process to deploy emulator contracts.
 The only difference – we don't have direct access to the testnet service account, and we can't create an account without already having an account.
-But Flow have got a covered.
+But Flow have got us covered.

 ## Flow Faucet